prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 landscape inundated with the brilliant glow of the early morning.”
 What he sees, besides the wet earth, revitalized by rain and ready for the sexualized ploughing scene, is the extent of the transformation in which he himself is involved.
-The ploughs “stretched in an interminable line, nearly a quarter of a mile in length, behind and ahead of Vanamee,” organized “*en echelon*.”[@norris_octopus:_1986 126-7] Again there is a paradox of measurement: both limitless and a quarter-mile, as the ploughing of Quien Sabe ceases to be merely itself.
+The ploughs “stretch[] in an interminable line, nearly a quarter of a mile in length, behind and ahead of Vanamee,” organized “*en echelon*.”[@norris_octopus:_1986 126-7] Again there is a paradox of measurement: both interminable and a quarter-mile, as the ploughing of Quien Sabe ceases to be merely itself.

 Vanamee, too, ceases to be merely himself as the landscape is